one of the most elegant and imaginative shows seen in New York this season.

 Broadway World, Richard Sasanow

-Zack Winokur has choreographed for film with Academy Award-nominated director Mike Figgis, collaborated on Burlington Project, a commission from the Royal Academy of Arts in London, and created Dancing on Glass with pianist Rosey Chan and fashion house Boudicca that was exhibited in Paris, London, Beijing, Tokyo, and Barcelona.
-His choreography also has been seen at David Lynch’s Club Silencio and the Centre Pompidou for the opening of A Shaded View on Fashion Film Festival and as choreographic installations that took over the Royal Opera House, Covent Garden over the course of days.
+Zack Winokur has choreographed for film with Academy Award-nominated director Mike Figgis, collaborating on Burlington Project, a commission from the Royal Academy of Arts in London, and Dancing on Glass with pianist Rosey Chan and fashion house Boudicca that was exhibited in Paris, London, Beijing, Tokyo, and Barcelona.
+His choreography also has been seen at David Lynch’s Club Silencio and the Centre Pompidou for the opening of A Shaded View on Fashion Film Festival as well as for choreographic installations that took over the Royal Opera House, Covent Garden over the course of days.

-He has curated shows at the 92nd St. Y and programmed and has been commissioned to create several new interdisciplinary works at The Juilliard School.
-In 2014/15 Zack was the fourth recipient of the Marcus Institute Opera Directing Fellowship under the mentorship of Stephen Wadsworth.
+The artist has curated shows at the 92nd St. Y and both has programmed and has been commissioned to make several new interdisciplinary works for The Juilliard School.
+In 2014-15 Zack Winokur was the fourth recipient of the Marcus Institute Opera Directing Fellowship at The Juilliard School under the mentorship of Stephen Wadsworth.
 He was nominated for a United States Artist Fellowship in 2013, awarded a Jerome Robbins New Essential Works grant in 2012, and in 2011, with Ted Huffman, received a “Best Opera Direction” nomination in Opernwelt for Henze’s El Cimarrón.